-The UAA – CCAS Indigenous Talent ID day is a ‘first of its kind’ where the CCAS has developed a sporting platform for athletes to be identified and where suitable and where possible to gain selection in one of the six CCAS sports programs and/or additional sports of their interest.
+The UAA – CCAS Indigenous Talent ID day is a ‘first of its kind’ where the CCAS has developed a sporting platform for athletes to be identified and where suitable and where possible to gain selection in of the CCAS sports programs and/or additional sports of their interest.
 Those identified will be offered the opportunity to advance to fully funded scholarship positions with the Central Coast Academy of Sport Scholarship Programs or provided support as they seek entry into a new sporting pathway.

 What is talent ID?

 Talent ID is designed to identify people with specific skills, personal qualities and physical attributes that may lead that person to become a high performing athlete.
 It is much more than just assessing a persons physical capabilities, it includes the emotional side of performance, aspects like; desire, determination, resilience and so forth, these qualities can often be found in mainstream sport and teaching but a little harder to assess when participating in a talent ID day.

 How the Talent ID day works

-Participants will enjoy an introduction to multiple sports, where each student will play either games or do sport specific skills in a fun atmosphere to suit athletes to each sport.
-Athletes will participate in each of the six sports for thirty (30) minutes before they ‘rotate’ to the next sport.
+Participants will enjoy an introduction to multiple sports, where each student will play either games or participate in sport specific skills in a fun atmosphere to showcase their skills within each sport.
+Every student will participate in each of the sports on rotation throughout the session.
 All coaches are of the highest quality and well versed in talent identification.

 Everyone who attends the day is guaranteed a fun time, every person will be introduced to six sports with the highest level of coaching available on the Central Coast.
-At the end of the day the coaches will assess the participants and those identified will be provided invitations to attend CCAS Sporting Programs as a Scholarship Athletes, a maximum of sixteen (16) fully funded Scholarships are being made available through the support of UAA.
+At the end of the day the coaches will assess the participants and those identified will be provided invitations to attend CCAS Sporting Programs as a Scholarship Athlete, a maximum of twenty two (22) fully funded Scholarships are being made available through the support of UAA.